Freely jointed chain models with extensible links: Results

 \section{Results}

-The full asymptotic approach (Eq.~\eqref{asymptotic}) and the reduced asymptotic approach (Eq.~\eqref{simplest}) are now demonstrated in approximating the single-chain mechanical response of the $u$FJC.
+The full asymptotic approach (Eq.~\eqref{asymptotic}) and the reduced asymptotic approach (Eq.~\eqref{simplest}) are now demonstrated in approximating the single-chain mechanical response of the $u$FJC model.
 The harmonic link potential (the EFJC model) is considered first, followed by the log-squared potential \cite{mao2017rupture}, the Morse potential \cite{morse1929diatomic}, and the Lennard-Jones potential \cite{jones1924determinationii}.
-For each potential, the link stretch is calculated using Eq.~\eqref{min-totPE}.
-The asymptotic approaches are compared with an exact solution when available, and a quadrature approach otherwise.
+For each, the link stretch is calculated using Eq.~\eqref{min-totPE}.
+The asymptotic approaches are compared with an exact solution when available, and numerical quadrature otherwise.
 Calculations were completed using the \texttt{Python} package \texttt{ufjc} \cite{buchegrutzikufjc2022}.